-Our Reception Classes are looked after by Mrs Densham and Mrs Slater-Jones, and supported by Mrs Pope, Mrs Beal and Mrs Wilshaw.
+Our Reception Classes are looked after by Mrs Densham and Mrs Brandon.

 The practitioners at Etching Hill aim to provide every child with the best possible start in life, developing a secure foundation for learning.
-Every child is Unique and the practitioners provide an enabling environment to ensure that each child’s individual needs are met.
-The reception teachers ensure that the criteria and framework in regards to EYFS profile are carried out, working alongside parents and professionals to provide a safe, secure and happy environment for your children.
+Every child is unique and the practitioners provide an enabling environment to ensure that each child’s individual needs are met.
+The Reception teachers ensure that the criteria and framework in regards to EYFS profile are followed, working alongside parents and professionals to provide a safe, secure and happy environment for your children.

 The foundation stage works towards the Early Learning Goals (ELG) and they cover the following areas;